HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.2a.
 Method

-[What approach was followed to talk with users; what kind of users were considered.
-What was the goal of the interviews?
-What were the questions considered?]
+The approach used to communicate with users involved conducting interviews with a diverse group of people for whom sports are an important part of their lives, as well as with those who actively use or are interested in fitness apps.
+The goal of the interviews was to understand their needs, preferences, and challenges when using fitness apps, as well as to gather information about their expectations.What were the questions considered?]
 ## B.2b.
 Results

 >	This section tracks all informal user interviews, summarizing key insights and linking to detailed notes for each session.